Guacamole: An Ancient and Beloved Dish

 Q: What are the best avocados to use for guacamole?

 A: Hass avocados are ideal for guacamole because of their creamy texture and rich flavor.
-They are usually easy to find in most markets.
+They are generally easy to find in most markets.

-Q: How do you store guacamole so it stays fresh longer?
+Q: How do I store guacamole so it stays fresh longer?

-A: To store guacamole and prevent it from browning, cover the surface with plastic wrap, pressing directly on the guacamole to remove air.
+A: To store guacamole and prevent browning, cover the surface with plastic wrap, pressing directly on the guacamole to remove air.
 The added lime juice also helps delay oxidation.

 A: Yes, guacamole can be made a few hours in advance.
-Store it in the refrigerator until ready to serve to maintain freshness.
+Keep it refrigerated until ready to serve to maintain freshness.

 Q: Is there an alternative to molcajete for making guacamole?

-A: While the molcajete is great for making guacamole, a sturdy bowl and fork can work great for mashing avocados and mixing ingredients.
+A: While the molcajete is great for making guacamole, a sturdy bowl and fork can work great for mashing the avocados and mixing the ingredients together.

 Q: How do you know if an avocado is ripe and ready to use for guacamole?

 A: A ripe avocado usually has a slightly pliable skin under light pressure.
-If the avocado gives too much under pressure, it may be too ripe.
-A little tip is to check under the peduncle (the little stem at the end); if it's green underneath, the avocado is ripe.
+If the avocado gives too much under pressure, it may be overripe.
+A little tip is to check under the stalk (the little stem at the end); if it's green underneath, the avocado is ripe.

-A: Besides classic tortilla chips, guacamole can be served with crunchy vegetables like carrot sticks, celery sticks or cauliflower florets.
+A: In addition to classic tortilla chips, guacamole can be served with crunchy vegetables like carrot sticks, celery sticks, or cauliflower florets.
 It’s also delicious as a topping for tacos or veggie burgers.